AWS Certification Guide [2026]: Which One to Get First

 Flag and skip difficult questions.
 Spend no more than 90 seconds on any question on your first pass.
 Return to flagged questions with the time remaining.
 You have 2 minutes per question — use it.

 If you fail: AWS allows you to retake after 14 days.
-The exam fee is non-refundable, but you can retake unlimited times (with the 14-day gap).
 Most people who fail do so because of practice exam score inflation — they memorized answers rather than understanding concepts.
 If you fail, go back to the weak areas and rebuild the conceptual model before rebooking.

 Salary Impact: What AWS Certs Do to Your Pay